Neptune Avenue station: History

 This station opened on May 1, 1920, as part of an extension of the BMT Culver Line from Avenue X to Coney Island–Stillwell Avenue, completing the line.
 This was the last of the four lines to Coney Island, and upon its opening the Brooklyn Rapid Transit Company (BRT) was forced to cut the fare to Coney Island from ten to five cents.

 In 2002, it was announced that Neptune Avenue would be one of ten subway stations citywide to receive renovations.
 The station was closed on September 8, 2002, in conjunction with the reconstruction of the Coney Island–Stillwell Avenue terminal, and service was restored on May 23, 2004.
 The renovation would take place during the temporary closure.

 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 The project was to be funded by congestion pricing in New York City, but it was postponed in June 2024 after the implementation of congestion pricing was delayed.
+However, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.
+In July 2026, the MTA announced plans for accessibility renovations at five subway stations in Brooklyn.
+Among these, the Neptune Avenue station would receive one elevator.

 On January 10, 2024, a northbound F train derailed at the Neptune Avenue station.